nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The list is empty
+The list is empty.

     Use case ends.

 * 1b.
-The given category does not have any students assigned to it
+The given category does not have any students assigned to it.

     * 1b1.
-TutorRec shows an empty list
+TutorRec shows an empty list.

     Use case ends.

 * 1c.
-User inputs an invalid category
+User inputs an invalid category.

     * 1c1.
-TutorRec shows an error message
+TutorRec shows an error message.

     Use case ends.